Visionary, Author, President & Co-Founder

 "I began writing at age eleven to channel feelings I could not express in spoken word due to child abuse.
 Yes, becoming an author was always my dream, but I had no idea that by submitting to God my dream would come true.
 Your visit to this web site is not by chance.
 I am glad you are here.
 Get Your JOY In The Morning is not just about finding faith, but to show that it is through faith that one finds purpose and healing."

-Joy has dual Bachelor of Science degrees in Marketing and General Business and Management from the University of Maryland College Park (UMCP).
+Joy has dual Bachelor of Science degrees in Marketing and General Business and Management with a specialization in International Business from the Robert H. Smith School of Business at the University of Maryland College Park (UMCP).
 Joy was the co-founder and marketing manager for the Blacks In Film Festival at UMCP.
 The festival won Student Union Program Council's "Program of the Year" award in 1997 for program authenticity and participation.
-Joy went on to replicate the festival again in 1998 at the request of the NAACP-UMCP Chapter.
+Joy went on to replicate the festival again in 1998 at the request of the National Association for the Advancement of Colored People (NAACP)-UMCP Chapter.